JacobHA/JacobHA.github.io/_posts/2022-06-01-handsfree.markdown

 categories: projects
 ---

+*Work in Progress*

 I have been working (on and off for the past year) on interfacing with 3D objects (files like *.stl, *.obj, etc.) through hand gestures.
 I realize the name for the project is a bit ironic!
-The purpose is to use your hands in "real life" rather than through the mouse to manipulate 3D objects in a more "natural" way.
+The purpose is to use your hands in "real-life" rather than through the mouse and keyboard to manipulate 3D objects in a more "natural" way.

-I think this project was unconsciously inspired by a video released some time ago by [SpaceX][spacex-video].
+I believe this project was subconsciously inspired by a video released some time ago by [SpaceX][spacex-video].
 However, their demo involves the use of some extra add-on motion sensors.
 I want to enable the same interactivity with the bare bones: a simple built-in laptop camera.
-This makes the problem substantially more difficult, because with just a camera we can only see a 2D representation of the scene (our hands).
-(This can be slightly bypassed by more advanced pose estimation, and with using infrared sensors, included on some laptops - but I want to keep it as basic as possible so that there are no hardware limitations.)
+This makes the problem more difficult, because with just a camera we can only see a 2D representation of the scene (our hands).
+(This can be slightly bypassed by more advanced pose estimation and with infrared sensors, which are included on some laptops, but I want to keep it as basic as possible so that there are no hardware limitations.
+More advanced software for handtracking could be useful, i.e. using the [LeapMotion controller][leap-link].
+But this costs about $100 and one purpose of this project is to not require (m)any add-ons!)

 There are several simple features:
 - Zooming: think pinch to zoom